FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 If you live somewhere with milder winters and hot summers, you most likely have two warm seasons during which you can grow tomato plants (roughly your spring and fall).

-For my Rooted Garden clients in Houston, TX, their last frost date is February 20, so they can start their tomato seeds indoors in early January.
+For my friends in Houston, TX, their last frost date is February 20, so they can start their tomato seeds indoors in early January.
 They'll enjoy their tomatoes throughout the spring and into the summer, until prolonged temperatures above 90 degrees will become too much for their plants.
 They can start another round of tomatoes in August for the fall, and if the winter is mild, they might just enjoy tomatoes for months and months to come.

 tomatoes